neutrinojs/neutrino/docs/presets/neutrino-preset-mocha/README.md

 The following is a list of rules and their identifiers which can be overridden:

 - `compile`: Compiles JS files from the `test` directory using Babel.
 Contains a single loader named `babel`.
+Adopts Babel configuration from other presets that have been loaded.

 ### Simple customization

-By following the [customization guide](/customization/simple.md) and knowing the rule, loader, and plugin IDs above, you can override and augment the build directly from package.json.
+By following the [customization guide](/customization/simple.md) you can override and augment the test configuration directly from package.json. `neutrino-preset-mocha` will import Mocha configuration from your package.json's `neutrino.options.mocha` object if defined.
+The format is defined on the [Mocha documentation site](https://mochajs.org/#usage), with command-line flags mapping to camel-cased options in `neutrino.options.mocha`.

 ### Advanced configuration